Gesskay/ASL_Recognition/README.md

 ## Usage
 To use the ASL detection model, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/ASL-detection.git`
+1. Clone the repository: `git clone https://github.com/Gesskay/ASL_Recognition.git`
-2. Install the required dependencies: `pip install -r requirements.txt`
-3. Prepare your input image(s) of ASL hand gestures.
+2. Prepare your input image(s) of ASL hand gestures.
-4. Use the trained model to predict the ASL gestures in the input images: `python detect_asl.py --image path/to/your/image.jpg`
+3. Use the trained model to predict the ASL gestures in the input images: `python detect_asl.py --image path/to/your/image.jpg`

 Make sure to replace `path/to/your/image.jpg` with the actual path to your image.